US citizen accused of killing North Carolina woman while vacationing. Here's what we know | KRDO

 Shanquella Robinson arrived in the picturesque Mexican town of San José del Cabo on October 28 with six of her friends.

-One day later, the 25-year-old student at Winston-Salem State University in North Carolina died while staying in a luxury rental property in Baja Calfornia Sur.
+One day later, the 25-year-old student at Winston-Salem State University in North Carolina died while staying in a luxury rental property in Baja California Sur.

-Here’s what we know about a case that started to gain attention after a viral video appeared to show another woman beating Robinson as someone else recorded the assault.
+Here’s what we know about a case which started to gain attention after a viral video appeared to show another woman beating Robinson as someone else recorded the assault.

 Robinson last spoke with her mother the day before her death